What is a Through Axle? Types and How to Choose

 What are Shimano's SS and GS rear derailleurs?

-The "SS" and "GS" indications on the end plates of Shimano rear derailleurs.
-We have compiled a list of the differences between them, how to tell them apart, and which one you should choose.
+The "SS" and "GS" indications on Shimano's rear derailleur model numbers.
+We will explain the difference between them, how to distinguish between them, and which one to choose, including compatibility.

 Shimano’s rear derailleur, ULTEGRA and above for road bikes, has ball bearing pulleys.
 The bearing pulleys make the chain move smoother and make less noise.